WalhoutLab/MERGE/README.md

 The followings are descriptions on each module (folder) listed.

 [1_iMAT++](1_iMAT++): The iMAT++ module.
-This folder contains all the input, scripts and example codes for running the iMAT++ for C. elegans Tissue Expression integration and application on other models/datasets.
+This folder contains all the input, scripts and example codes for running the iMAT++ for C. elegans tissue-level integration and application on other models/datasets.

 [2_iMAT](2_iMAT): The original iMAT module.
-This folder contains all the input, scripts and example codes for running the original iMAT for C. elegans Tissue Expression integration.
+This folder contains all the input, scripts and example codes for running the original iMAT for C. elegans tissue-level integration.

 [3_FPA](3_FPA): The Flux Potential Analysis (FPA) module.
-This folder contains all the input, scripts and example codes for running the FPA for C. elegans Tissue Expression integration and application on other models/datasets.
+This folder contains all the input, scripts and example codes for running the FPA for C. elegans tissue-level integration and application on other models/datasets.

 [MetabolicDistance](MetabolicDistance): The metabolic distance calculator module.
-This folder contains all the input, scripts and example codes for calculating the metabolic distance for any metabolic network reconstruction.
-The output distance matrix is required to run FPA on a non-C. elegans model.
+This folder contains all the input, scripts and example codes for calculating the metabolic distance for any metabolic network model.
+The output distance matrix is required to run FPA.
+The output for the C. elegans models used in the reference study are available in the pertaining folders.

 [bins](bins): The shared functions for running the above mentioned analysis.
-These functions include modified version of some COBRA Toolbox functions and common new functions such as molecular weight calculator.
+These functions include modified version of some COBRA Toolbox functions and common new functions such as a molecular weight calculator.

 [input](input): The shared input for running the above mentioned analysis.
-These inputs include C. elegans metabolic model and other input informations.
+These inputs include C. elegans metabolic model and other input information.

 ## Contributing